tanaka774/puyo_mountain/memo.md

 - rotating doesn't work correctly, maybe shouldn't move parentpuyo right or left
 - sometimes lock-wait doesn't work, maybe when angle is 180
 - sometimes key is held down
+- sometimes puyo is locked where is one up on expected cell
+- is throttle really suited for input handing??? specifically for rotate
+   - need to check how delay time is handled